lloeki/rebel/README.md

 Aren't you fed up with object-relation magic?
 But wait, here comes a humongous migration.
 Is ActiveRecord making you sick?
-To hell with that monstrous ARel expression!
+To hell with that monstrous Arel expression!
 Tell the truth, you were just wishing
 That it was as simple as a here-string.
 But could it keep some Ruby notation